 - ½ cups of ground crayfish

-Now, it’s time to get down to the meat and shaki.
+- Now, it’s time to get down to the meat and shaki.
 Cut it into small pieces, parboil with some salt, pepper, and a seasoning cube, add two cups of water, and cook until it’s done.
-You can also try the precooking method when the fish and meat are precooked together, then fish pieces are removed from the pot after 8 minutes, and then the meat is cooked alone until it’s soft.
+You can also try the precooking method, where the fish and meat are precooked together, then fish pieces are removed from the pot after 8 minutes, and then the meat is cooked alone until it’s soft.

-Anyway, when the fish and meat are ready, put them together into the same pot, add the oil, seasoning cubes, pepper and salt, so that this part of the soup tastes normal to you.
-After several minutes, add okro and cook for several minutes more.
+- When the fish and meat are ready, put them together in the same pot, add some oil, seasoning cubes, pepper, and salt.

-The final stage: add pumpkin leaves, cook for 3 minutes more, and the okro soup is ready!
+- Add pumpkin leaves, cook for 3 minutes more, and the okro soup is ready.

-A tip: in case you don’t like the slimy texture of the soup, try adding tomatoes.
-If you think that there’s no place for them in the traditional recipe, add a little lemon juice.
-It will reduce the slime.
+In case you don’t like the slimy texture of the soup, try adding tomatoes or a little lemon juice to reduce the slime.

-This variation of the traditional recipe contains no meat but there are tomatoes among the ingredients.
-They influence the taste significantly but not the taste alone.
-The acid they contain reduces the amount of slime given off by okro.
+This variation of the traditional recipe contains no meat; it contains tomatoes instead.
+Tomatoes influence the taste significantly.
+Furthermore, the acid they contain reduces the amount of slime given off by okro.